freedomofpress/securedrop-docs/docs/journalist.rst

 Documents and messages sent by sources can only be decrypted and viewed on the *Secure Viewing Station*.
-After clicking on an individual source, you will see the page below with any documents or messages the source has sent you.
+After clicking on an individual source, you will see a page with any documents or messages the source has sent you.
 Documents always end with ``-doc.gz.gpg``, while messages always end with ``-msg.gpg``.

 Click on a document or message name to save it, or select a number of documents